How to Bypass the "You do not have sufficient access to uninstall" Alert on Windows 10?

-One of the many features in Windows 10 (and earlier versions of this operating system) is the User Account Control (UAC) feature.
-Its primary function is to prevent malware from damaging your computer and to help organizations deploy a better managed desktop.
-With the User Account Control feature, applications and tasks can run in the security context of a non-administrator account, unless the administrator specifically authorizes access to the system by giving administrator level rights.
-UAC can also block automatic installation of unauthorized applications and prevent unwanted changes to the system and settings.
+The User Account Control (UAC) feature's primary function is to prevent malware from damaging your computer.
+With the User Account Control feature, applications and tasks can run in the security context of a non-administrator account.
+UAC can also block the automatic installation of unauthorized applications and prevent unwanted changes to the system and settings.

-User Account Control allows users to log in to their computers using a standard user account.
-All processes started or launched using this standard user may perform tasks using access rights granted to a standard user.
-In other words, all apps started using Windows Explorer logged in with a standard account also run with the standard set of user permissions.
+UAC allows users to log in to their computers using a standard user account.
+All processes started or launched using a standard user may perform tasks using access rights granted to a standard user.

-There are, however, many applications that require additional permissions to run successfully or to run at all, and this also applies to uninstalling applications.
-If you receive the "You do not have sufficient access to uninstall..." alert, it is because the UAC feature limits access to installed files and programs and you are thus unable to uninstall applications from the Windows operating system.
+However, many applications require additional permissions to run, which also applies to uninstalling applications.
+If you receive the "You do not have sufficient access to uninstall" alert, it is because the UAC feature limits access to installed files and programs.
+Consequently, you can't uninstall applications from Windows.

-In this article, we show how to bypass this alert when attempting to uninstall certain applications from the system computer.
-Read the guide below and follow the instructions to see which workaround is best for you.
+This article shows how to bypass this alert when attempting to uninstall certain applications from the system computer.

 Table of Contents: